Condensation, damp and mould in your home

 - After treatment, apply a fungicidal paint directly to the wall to help prevent the mould returning.
 This should be applied directly to the walls, and not over ordinary paints or wallpaper.

 Condensation isn’t the only cause of mould, so if the problem persists you should contact us so that we can carry out an inspection of your home and identify the cause.
-If you have any questions about damp, condensation or mould, or want to talk to someone about your home, you can find all our contact information here.
+If you have any questions about damp, condensation or mould, or want to talk to someone about your home, you can contact us.